eAccessibility with David Berman: Office, InDesign, PDF, Web for the new legislation (including WCAG 2.1!)

 |Any recording that may be produced ***||✔|

 |Free cancellation option||✔||–|

 *CAD$40 discount on regular class ticket for Early Tiger registration (at least 28 days before course, cannot be combined with other discounts or promotions).

 **Charges are transacted in Canadian dollars: if you pay in US dollars the conversion is at Google’s rate on that day.

-***For the economy ticket, you choose between either attending or receive the recording (for a full ticket you get both the recording and to be present).
+***For an economy ticket, you have a choice of either attending or receiving the recording (with a full ticket you get both).

 **** Busy bee option let’s you attend any portion of the course you’d like, and then continue or repeat at a future giving of the same course.
 It also gives you access to any recording we make of the course.

 “Makes you feel you are part of the course.”

 “What I think you have done for me is given me a different way of looking at accessibility.
 Which, I think is incredibly valuable.”